TaDaa/vimade/README.md

 </summary>
 <br>

-There are lots of ways that you can configure tinting.
 Tinting influences the color of `fg`, `bg`, and `sp` for every highlight group.
 Every option allows you specify `intensity`, which determines how much color to add.

 Changing the `fg` alters the text color.
 Let's give our inactive windows some yoda spunk: